SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 ## 1. Add the Rain World APWorld

-Add the APWorld to your AP installation by doing one of the following:
+To generate a multitworld with Rain World, add the Rain World `.apworld` to your AP installation by doing one of the following:
 - Grab an `.apworld` from [the releases page](https://github.com/alphappy/ArchipelagoRW/releases) and place it in the `worlds` folder of your AP installation.
 - Clone this repository and either use it directly or copy `worlds/rain_world`